Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Abstract

 \section{Abstract}

-We discuss here the application of the algebraic techniques for the simultaneous block diagonalization (SBD) of matrices to the study of the stability of both complete and cluster synchronization in random (generic) networks.
-For both problems, we see that the extent of the dimensionality reduction achievable is the same as that produced by application of a trivial transformation. \\
+We discuss here the application of the simultaneous block diagonalization (SBD) of matrices to the study of the stability of both complete and cluster synchronization in random (generic) networks.
+For both problems, we {define indices that measure success (or failure) of application of the SBD technique in decoupling the stability problem into problems of lower dimensionality.
+We then see that in the case of random networks} the extent of the dimensionality reduction achievable is the same as that produced by application of a trivial transformation. \\

 {\it Keywords:} Network; Simultaneous Block Diagonalization ; Complete Synchronization; Cluster Synchronization.